Dec 5, 2025

 Manufacturing and Aerospace

 This sector was among the first to test exoskeletons, inspired by giants like Toyota, GM, or Boeing.
-Repetitive tasks, sustained pace, and job rotation create an ideal context for the integration of exoskeletons for the arms and back.
+Repetitive tasks, sustained pace, and job rotation create an ideal context for the integration of exoskeletons for arms and back.

 Logistics and Warehousing

-With the rise of online commerce, distribution centers are facing an increase in the physical workload.
+With the rise of online commerce, distribution centers are facing an increase in physical workload.
 The adoption of exoskeletons in logistics centers primarily aims to:

 reduce MSIs,